catalystneuro/neuroconv/docs/user_guide/backend_configuration.rst

             backend=backend,
         )

-    and all datasets in the NWB file will automatically use the default configuration!
+and all datasets in the NWB file will automatically use the default configurations!

 Generic tools